-College of Liberal Arts Office of Research and Graduate Studies, The University of Texas at Austin
+The College of Liberal Arts Office of Research and Graduate Studies posted the following statement on mandatory electronic publication of dissertations in Summer 2013:

 Embargoing a dissertation, as written into University of Texas at Austin regulations, should have at its core the personal choice of dissertation authors as a statement of respect for their intellectual property rights and of the value the University assigns to their scholarship.
 We support offering new Ph.D.s the option to embargo their dissertation for a time period that best fits their publication plans and career trajectories.
 Furthermore, we are committed to educating our graduate students about their options and engaging all sides of the current debate on the dissertation embargo.